 U-Visa Attorney in Fort Myers

-Immigration Benefits for Victims of Crimes
+Adjustment of Status and Immigration Benefits for Crime Victims

 If you are a victim of domestic violence as a spouse, child, or parent of a U.S. citizen or permanent resident, you may file an immigrant visa petition under the Violence Against Women Act (VAWA), which would make you eligible to immediately apply for adjustment of status to a lawful permanent resident (acquire a green card).